Md-ImranHossain/Hadoop-Application-for-Traveling-Salesman-Problem/README.md

 # Hadoop-Application-for-Traveling-Salesman-Problem
-This is a Map-Reduce application for Haddoop that parallelizes the Branch and Bound algorithm for Traveling Salesman Problem (TSP)
+This is a Map-Reduce application for Haddoop that parallelizes the Branch and Bound algorithm for Traveling Salesman Problem (TSP).

+## Description of the classes
+### Mapper